Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Experiments

-\gls{VAE} models are trained on the training set for $10^5$ update steps using mini-batches of 48 segments with a segment length between \SI{2}{s} and \SI{3}{s}.
-When $\mathbf{X}_2{\neq}\mathbf{X}_1$ during training, segments between \SI{4}{s} and \SI{6}{s} are split into two which ensures to have two segments from the same speaker without requiring supervision.
-Adam \cite{kingma2014adam} is used for optimization with a learning rate of $5{\cdot}10^{-4}$ and gradient clipping is applied using thresholds of 10, 20 and 2 for encoder, decoder and adversarial networks, respectively.
-For all models content and speaker embedding sizes of $D_\mathbf{z}{=}32$ and $D_\mathbf{s}{=}128$ are used.
-After training, the checkpoint which achieves lowest reconstruction error on the validation portion is used to report results on the test portion.
+\gls{FVAE} and baseline models are trained on the combined \textit{train-clean-60} and \textit{train-clean-360} sets for $10^5$ update steps using mini-batches of 32 segments.
+When using an adversarial CPC model, it is exclusively updated for three additional steps after each joint update of \gls{FVAE} and \gls{CPC}.
+Further, an initial warm up of 400 exclusive \gls{FVAE} steps followed by 1200 exclusive adversarial \gls{CPC} steps is performed.
+Adam \cite{kingma2014adam} is used for optimization with a learning rate of $5{\cdot}10^{-4}$ and gradient clipping is applied using thresholds of 10, 20 and 2 for VAE encoders, decoder and CPC encoder, respectively.
+After training, the checkpoint which achieves lowest reconstruction error on the validation set is used to report results on the test set.
+For the AdaIN and AutoVC baselines we use the model implementations released by the authors.
+Content and speaker embedding sizes of $D_\mathbf{z}{=}32$ and $D_\mathbf{s}{=}128$ are used for all models.